Michael Mauldin: "Children of the Dancing Valley"

 MICHAEL MAULDIN was born in Texas in 1947 and moved to New Mexico in 1971 for “its space, light and timelessness.”
-He was named the national Composer of the Year in 1980, and was named private teacher of the year by the New Mexico Symphony in 1996.
-Malden also served as Musical Director of the Albuquerque Boy Choir for seven years.
+He was the Music Teachers National Association Composer of the Year in 1980, and served as music conductor of the Albuquerque Boy Choir for seven years.

 To listen to